-- (a) Classification of capital
+- 14. Company accounts

 - authorised/registered capital

 - issued capital

 - called-up capital

+Classification of capital

 - paid-up capital

 - (b) Types of shares and debentures

 - ordinary shares

 - preference shares

 - debentures

 - (c) Raising of capital

 - issue at par, at a discount or at a premium

-- method of payment: payment in full (forfeiture of shares and their reissue are not required)
+- method of payment: payment in full

+(forfeiture of shares and their reissue are not required)
-- (d) Preparation of final accounts including the appropriation and distribution of profits and reserves (excluding taxation and statutory requirements)

-- 15. Simple interpretation of financial statements and accounting ratios (their meaning and calculation)
+- (d) Preparation of final accounts including the appropriation and distribution of profits and reserves (excluding taxation and statutory requirements) - 15.
+Simple interpretation of financial statements and accounting ratios (their meaning and calculation)